 For exercise #2, here are a few examples from my own life: I want my husband and I want to be married to him.
-I want to be my own boss and I want to have clients who work to have a better relationship with food.
-I want my active lifestyle and my strong body.
-I want my safe and beautiful home.
+I want fulfilling and meaningful work.
 I want my sweet cat.
 I want my empathy and my sense of humor.

 It may seem silly to list out things that seem obvious that we have that we “want” – and it’s certainly way easier to come up with a list of things we don’t want!
 There are some days I get stuck in thinking about how I’m tired of living so far away in the woods or that as much as I love the freedom of working from home, it gets lonely and I feel like I’ve gotten extra socially awkward since I started (haha!) but while those things are true – there are not the only “truth” in my life.
 There are plenty of things in my life that I do want – exactly as they already are.

 We think of “wanting” as something we do when we are going without.
 But wanting is also desiring what we have already and even if there are things in your life that you don’t like and do want to change, I am sure there are things that you are blessed with that you do want and you do desire.
 Putting your focus on those can help get us out of focusing on the stuff we don’t want – and it will release our energy to be able to be put to use doing something more constructive.